myers32/Bookmark-landing-page/README.md

 # Frontend Mentor - Bookmark landing page solution

-This is a solution to the [Bookmark landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158).
+This is a solution to the [Bookmark landing page challenge](https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents